-After unpacking, we have a total of eight equations, with four vectoral field variables, and 8 sources, all interrelated by partial derivatives in space and time coordinates.
+Units.
+Regardless of the convensions, after unpacking, we have a total of eight equations, with four vectoral field variables, and 8 sources, all interrelated by partial derivatives in space and time coordinates.

 It will be left to homework to show that without the displacement current $\partial \mathbf{D}/\partial t$, these equations will not satisfy conservation relations.